Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 • Offers rapid and consistent updates with responsive support options.

-• Overwhelming for small-to-medium businesses due to its complexity.
+• Overwhelming for small-to-medium businesses due to its complexity and confusing navigation with limited links to related records.

 • Heavily specialized, it is less adaptable to industries outside manufacturing.